Heritage and Exhibition Design MFA

 Course details

-The two year MFA offers students the opportunity to extend project work through an in depth, research-led creative enquiry.
-The first year of the programme is aligned to the MA and you will undertake six modules developing subject specific-skills and knowledge, external research and entrepreneurial collaboration, and practice-based research.
+The two year MFA offers students the opportunity to extend project work through an in-depth, research-led creative enquiry.
+The first year of the course is aligned to the MA and you will undertake six modules developing subject specific-skills and knowledge, external research and entrepreneurial collaboration, and practice-based research.

 • calendar